prasanthpotturi/ApiLabsDemo/Labs/Lab 9 Reponse Cache/README.md

 ![Trace API](./media/responseCache_05.png)

-In the above trace you can notice that after the cache expire the call went to backend retrieved data and persited that in cache for subsequent calls
+In the above trace you can notice that after the cache expiry, call went to backend to retrieve data and got persisted in cache for subsequent calls

 # Summary